Arjun-C-S/quarkjs/ROADMAP.md

 ### Success Criterion

-- A C program can embed QuarkJS using only the C API with no Rust toolchain
+- A C program can embed QuarkJS using only the C API with no Rust toolchain installed
-- A plugin system with multiple isolated script contexts runs without global scope leakage
+- A plugin system with multiple isolated script contexts runs without global scope leakage between plugins
 - `cargo doc` produces complete, accurate API documentation

 ---

 ## Future / Unscheduled

 These are not on the active roadmap.
-They are recorded here so they are not forgotten and not accidentally added to an earlier milestone.
+Recorded here so they are not forgotten and not accidentally pulled into an earlier milestone.

 | Item | Reason deferred |
 |---|---|